-This Is the Home Appliance That's Killing Your Energy Bill
+These Are the Home Appliances Killing Your Energy Bill

 If your electric bill eats up a significant portion of your monthly budget, you're not alone.
-According to the U.S. Energy Information Administration, the average American household spends $111.67 on electricity in a single calendar month.
-Over the course of a year, that amounts to a whopping $1,340.04.
-However, when it comes to your electrical bill, know this: your appliances aren't created equal.
-Everything in your house—from your major appliances right on down to tiny plug-ins, like phone chargers—contributes differently to that four-figure fee.
+According to a 2018 energy usage report from the U.S. Energy Information Administration (EIA), the average American household spends $117.65 per month on their electric bill, or $1,411.80 each year.
+However, when it comes to your electrical bill, know this: All appliances aren't created equal.
+Everything in your house—from your major appliances right on down to tiny plug-ins like phone chargers—contributes differently to that four-figure fee.

-"If you want to lower your costs, just turn those appliances off when you leave the house," suggests George James, an electrician with New York City Electricians.
-And on those days it's a little too hot or cold to turn your furnace or A/C off completely, adjusting the temperature by just a few degrees can make a major difference.
-According to the Department of Energy, changing your thermostat by just one degree for an eight-hour period each day can cut electricity costs by up to one percent.
-And the savings keep growing—dial your thermostat down to 68 instead of 78 while you leave for work and you could slash your electricity costs by up as much as 10 percent.
+While it may seem like high energy costs are a foregone conclusion, there is an easy way to lower the amount of cash you're spending on appliances sitting idle: "Just turn those appliances off when you leave the house," suggests George James, a licensed electrician with New York City Electricians.
+And on those days it's a little too cold or hot to turn off your furnace or A/C completely, a slight change to your thermostat settings can make a major difference.
+According to the Department of Energy, changing your thermostat by between 7 and 10 degrees from its usual setting for an 8-hour period each day can cut electricity costs by as much as 10 percent.

 Even powering down smaller appliances can keep more money in your pocket over time: Simply unplugging your TV (which accounts for 4 percent of an average home's energy usage) or your computer and its related accessories (which typically account for 2 percent) are good places to start.
 Unplugging everything from your chargers to your portable generators can mean sizable savings, too.
 According to the "Annual Energy Outlook 2020," small electronics account for 31 percent of the average electricity bill each month.